Air-Money/air-money.github.io/controller-sdk.markdown

 #### Display Images

 Display static images on device screens.
-The `imageName` parameter should be the path to the image relative to the `/assets` directory:
+The `imageName` parameter should be the path to the image relative to the root directory:

 ```typescript
 import { AMServiceScreen } from '@airmoney-degn/controller-sdk';